Present State Examination

 Explore the ideas of the exhibition with our family-friendly activity guide

-➮ PSE MIXTAPE + Q&A WITH MORGAN QUAINTANCE // 17 Sept (time TBC)
+➮ PSE MIXTAPE // DISCUSSION WITH MORGAN QUAINTANCE // 28 Oct 7-8pm via Zoom

-An online screening of video footage and clips that have inspired the exhibition and project, followed by a Q&A with Morgan Quaintance.
+An online discussion of ‘PSE Mixtape’, a collage of video footage and clips that have inspired the exhibition and project, followed by a Q&A with Morgan Quaintance.

 Free feedback on your work from a practicing artist in a supportive environment.
 Led by artist and curator Rosie Mills Eckmire.

 // ABOUT DAM PROJECTS

 Curatorial collective DAM Projects (Daniella Rose King, Amanprit Sandhu and Morgan Quaintance).
 Inclusive and anti-elitist, the collective use temporary exhibitions and events to support emerging, underexposed and unorthodox artists, art scenes, discourses and debates.
 The collectives inaugural program Sunday School ran from 2014-15 and featured six solo shows from recent UK art school graduates and six exhibitions looking at emerging international art scenes.
 In 2017, ‘Letter from Istanbul’ was held at Pi Artworks.
 Comprising of a group exhibition, film and symposium, the project looked at art, culture, history and politics in the city of Istanbul.
 In 2018 we established ‘No Person’s Land’, an annual residency inviting international curators and cultural workers to think and work with DAM PROJECTS on joint research.
 Aimed at building an international peer network, the inaugural residency invited Canadian curator and writer cheyanne turions, and was supported by The Showroom, London.